Telomeric repeat–containing RNA: As a Target for Small Molecules

 There are currently no known inhibitors that specifically target TERRA in cells.
 However, relating to many of the diseases and syndromes listed above, it is believed that targeted transcriptional silencing of TERRA may potentially provide a viable mechanism for treatment of cells with high levels of TERRA expression.

 Increasing the activity of TERRA-repressive histone deacetylases such as SIRT1 and SIRT6 through the use of allosteric activators may be prime candidates for the active repression of TERRA transcription.
 Commercially available sirtuin-activating compounds (STACs) such as Resveratrol, Butein, Piceatannol, Isoliquiritigenin, Fisetin, and Quercetin are examples of small molecules that may target this axis.
 Targeting TERRA with antisense RNA or RNAi technology may also be a way to promote proper telomere function and preserve telomere length.
-However it is important to note that complete abolishment of TERRA transcription must be avoided, as TERRA's association with the shelterin component POT1 plays a key role in recruitment of the complex to the ends of telomeres.
+However, complete abolishment of TERRA transcription must be avoided, as TERRA's association with the shelterin component POT1 plays a key role in recruitment of the complex to the ends of telomeres.
 As a further consideration, decreased TERRA expression on an organismal level may increase the replicative capacity of all actively dividing cells, thus potentially promoting tumorigenesis.
 Only a therapy targeted to cells with high levels of TERRA expression should be considered in these cases.

 Since TERRA is also proposed to have a role in telomerase inhibition, factors increasing TERRA transcription may also be useful in select cases where aberrant telomerase activity is a contributing factor of disease.
 General HDAC inhibitors or specific sirtuin inhibitors such as Nicotinamide or Cambinol may prove to be viable treatment options in these cases.
 Trichostatin A (a HDAC1/2 inhibitor) has already been shown to significantly increase TERRA levels in human cancer cells.
-It is important to note that TERRA upregulation alone has not been shown to be sufficient to induce telomere loss, so these drugs may need to be given in combination with other therapies, such as telomerase inhibitors.
+TERRA upregulation alone has not been shown to be sufficient to induce telomere loss, so these drugs may need to be given in combination with other therapies, such as telomerase inhibitors.